Bjoern70/SV04-IDEX-3D-Printer-Mainboard-Source-code/README.md

-This SV04 Marlin firmware requires matching touchscreen software v1.15.6 that is available here: https://github.com/Bjoern70/SV04-Touchscreen/releases/tag/v1.15.7 (Yes, the display software has not been touched since firmware v1.15.7)
+This SV04 Marlin firmware requires matching touchscreen software v1.15.6 that is available here: https://github.com/Bjoern70/SV04-Touchscreen/releases/tag/v1.15.7

 # About the SV04 IDEX 3D Printer